Atlas975/Notes/DistributedSystems/Consensus/Paxos.md

 # Paxos
 Paxos is a consensus protocol that ensures that multiple parties can agree on a single value even in the presence of failures.
 It is widely used to achieve reliability in distributed systems through replication.

-### Assumptions for Paxos
+## Paxos assumptions

-- **Node Behavior:** Nodes may operate at arbitrary speeds, fail, recover, and rejoin without attempting to subvert the protocol.
+- **Node behaviour:** nodes may operate at arbitrary speeds, fail, recover, and rejoin without attempting to subvert the protocol.
-- **Message Handling:** Messages are sent asynchronously and can be delayed, lost, reordered, or duplicated.
+- **Message handling:** Messages sent in [[Concurrency|async]] and can be delayed, lost, reordered, or duplicated.
-- **Failure Indistinguishability:** Failures are indistinguishable from latency, requiring the protocol to handle mistaken failure detections.
+- **Failure indistinguishability:** failures are indistinguishable from latency, requiring the protocol to handle mistaken failure detections.

 ### Paxos Roles